vtrev/dom-intro/README.md

 # dom-intro

-A brief introduction to the browser Document Object Model (DOM)
+This is  a brief introduction to the browser Document Object Model (DOM)

 ## Usefull things you can do with the DOM